Curriculum Unavailable

-"Curriculum Unavailable" is the nineteenth episode of the third season of the American comedy television series Community and the sixty-eighth episode overall.
+"Curriculum Unavailable" is the 19th episode of the third season of the American comedy television series Community and the 68th episode overall.
 It was written by Adam Countee and directed by Adam Davidson.
 It originally aired in the United States on May 10, 2012 on NBC.

 In the episode, Abed attends a therapy session with the rest of the group after he insists that something is wrong at Greendale.
 As they explain some of Abed's past behaviors, they remember their experiences at the school and also realize that something is wrong there.
 However, the psychiatrist, Dr. Heidi, insists that nothing is wrong at Greendale and encourages the group to move past their time there.

 The episode's format is similar to season 2's "Paradigms of Human Memory", parodying the format of clip shows by creating sequences of flashbacks using entirely new footage.
 In its original broadcast, the episode was seen by 2.99 million viewers.
 The episode received positive reviews from critics, though many felt it was inferior to "Paradigms of Human Memory".

 Plot

-Two months after being expelled, Abed (Danny Pudi) is caught trespassing on Greendale's campus; he insists the Dean has been replaced by an imposter.
+Two months after being expelled, Abed (Danny Pudi) is caught trespassing on Greendale's campus; he insists the dean has been replaced by an imposter.
 To avoid charges, the group agrees to take Abed to a psychiatrist, Dr. Heidi (John Hodgman).

 In Abed's therapy session, the others tell Dr. Heidi about past instances of Abed's unusual behavior, and Dr. Heidi says that Abed needs serious help.
 The group leaps to Abed's defense, arguing that if he is crazy, then all of them are crazy.
 They recount instances of their own unusual behavior.
 Unswayed, Dr. Heidi proposes for Abed to be institutionalized.

 The group argues that Greendale is a crazy place and that Abed's obsession with the school is a natural result of that.
 Dr. Heidi encourages them to stop dwelling on Greendale for their own sakes, but the group counters by recalling good memories of the school.
-From their memories, they realize that the real Dean (Jim Rash) would never have expelled them and decide to figure out what happened.
+From their memories, they realize that the real dean (Jim Rash) would never have expelled them and decide to figure out what happened.
 They try to leave, but Dr. Heidi reveals they cannot return to the school.
 He explains that Greendale is actually an asylum, and they have finally been released but are now relapsing.
 Their memories of the school were a shared delusion created to cope with reality.
 The group pictures themselves in the asylum and accepts Dr. Heidi's story.

 However, as they leave in shock, they realize Dr. Heidi's story is a complete lie.
 They return and confront him before he can escape.
 He reveals that Chang (Ken Jeong) hired him to keep them away from the school.
 This causes the group to remember Chang's previous behavior, allowing Dr. Heidi to escape.
 The group agrees to find the Dean and take down Chang.
 Elsewhere, Chang learns of the group's discovery and begins planning to stop them.